Students will not be eligible for consideration for scheduling of defences unless their administrative paperwork is up to date.

 STEP 2.
 Request for Oral Examination for a Doctoral Dissertation Defence (No Less than 8 Weeks)

-- GR 362: Nomination of a PhD External Examiner, with Dean of Graduate Programs email approval attached to the form
+GR 362: Nomination of a PhD External Examiner, with Office of Graduate Programs email approval attached to the form.

-- An email from Supervisor stating that the External Examiner has accepted the unofficial invitation from Supervisor and is available on the proposed date - attending in person.
+An email from Supervisor stating that the External Examiner has accepted the unofficial invitation from Supervisor and is available on the proposed date - attending in person or via BlueJeans Video Conferencing.
+Please note that the Office of Graduate Programs is NOT responsible for any costs incurred if the External Examiner attends the defence in person.

-- Required hard copies of dissertation to be handed in, as well as an Electronic copy of dissertation.
+Required hard copies of dissertation to be handed in, as well as an Electronic PDF copy of dissertation to email@example.com

-- A final copy of the PPT (powerpoint presentation) must be submitted at least two working days, prior to the date of defence.
+A final copy of the PPT (powerpoint presentation) must be submitted at least three working days, prior to the date of defence to firstname.lastname@example.org

 STUDENT'S DEFENCE BOOKLET (For the student to create)